-Studying without a High School Diploma
+Studying Without a High School Diploma

+The prerequisite for admission to a course of study is always proof of a so-called higher education entrance qualification (HZB).
+This can be acquired through various school and/or vocational routes.
+The general higher education entrance qualification (Abitur) is therefore not the only opportunity to start your studies at Osnabrück University.
 In accordance with the guiding principle of Open University, it is possible to study in Lower Saxony and therefore also at Osnabrück University without a general higher education entrance qualification (Abitur) if you have the appropriate school or vocational qualifications.
 The basis for this is § 18 of the Lower Saxony Higher Education Act (NHG).

 In Lower Saxony, graduating from a vocational college - without a second foreign language - qualifies students to study a specific subject or group of subjects at universities and therefore also to study at Osnabrück University.